tidyverse/tidyverse.org/content/blog/webr-0-3-1/index.md

 [^1]: The latest stable release at the time of writing: [R 4.3.3 --- "Angel Food Cake"](https://cran.rstudio.com/doc/manuals/r-release/NEWS.html)

-[^2]: The package library shims are enabled by default in the webR app.

-[^3]: There are also many R packages containing Fortran source code.
+[^2]: There are also many R packages containing Fortran source code.

-[^4]: Here "available" means that both a binary build of an R package and all of its dependencies can be downloaded from the repository.
+[^3]: Here "available" means that both a binary build of an R package and all of its dependencies can be downloaded from the repository.